gyk4j/blog/_posts/2024-01-06-fixed-github-actions-legacy-apps-net-framework-35.md

 people down the wrong path of resolving their classic .NET Framework problem.

-For the modern .NET Core, one would use the `[setup-dotnet][setup-dotnet]` action to install the required .NET Core SDK CLI tools.
+For the modern .NET Core, one would use the [setup-dotnet][setup-dotnet] action to install the required .NET Core SDK CLI tools.
 This is readily supported and widely described.

 # Good times may not last

-As soon as Microsoft figures out people are still using their GitHub Actions to build legacy applications, and reducing developers' inclination to upgrade to the latest .NET Core, .NET Standard and Visual Studio, perhaps it may try more ways to make installation of .NET Framework 3.5 on newer Windows impossible.
+As soon as Microsoft figures out people are still using their GitHub Actions to build legacy applications, which reduces developers' inclination to upgrade to the latest .NET Core, .NET Standard and Visual Studio, perhaps it may try more ways to make installation of .NET Framework 3.5 on newer Windows versions impossible.

 Thus this solution may not last forever, especially when the Windows 2019 runner image becomes deprecated sometime in the future.
 Enjoy while it lasts folks!